-Hence, for a specific ambient-droplet fluid combination (i.e. fixed Rheological properties), a specific droplet diameter, and a specific inflow velocity, we get a set of $\{ \rho, \Oho, \Ohd, \We_0 \}$ which completely defines the system.
-A droplet under these conditions can then be simulated in Basilisk to test if it shows a non-vibrational breakup.
-If the droplet does not fragment, $\We_0$ is increased (which can be attributed to a decrease in $\sigma$ in the non-dimensional space, or an increase in inflow velocity in dimensional space) and the impulsive acceleration simulation is rerun.
-These steps are repeated until the drop shows a non-vibrational breakup.
-The corresponding minimum $\We_0$ marking the onset of non-vibrational breakup is the critical Weber number $\Wecr$ for that non-dimensional parameter set.
+Hence, for a specific ambient-drop fluid combination (i.e. fixed physical properties), a specific drop diameter, and a specific inflow velocity, a set of $\{ \rho, \Oho, \Ohd, \We_0 \}$ can be obtained that fully characterizes the system.
+A drop can be simulated in Basilisk to assess whether it undergoes a non-vibrational breakup for the corresponding non-dimensional set.
+If the drop does not fragment, $\We_0$ is systematically increased (attributable to a decrease in $\sigma$ in non-dimensional space, or an increase in inflow velocity in dimensional space) and the impulsive acceleration simulation is rerun.
+These steps are repeated until the drop exhibits a non-vibrational breakup.
+The corresponding minimum $\We_0$ that marks the onset of non-vibrational breakup is the critical Weber number $\Wecr$ for that particular non-dimensional set $\{ \rho, \Oho, \Ohd, \We_0 \}$.